kintone/cli-kintone/README.md

       --basic-auth-password  Kintone Basic Auth Password
                                  [string] [default: KINTONE_BASIC_AUTH_PASSWORD]
-      --app                  The ID of the app               [string] [required] --file-path            The path to source file.
+      --app                  The ID of the app               [string] [required] --file-path            The path to the source file.
                              The file extension should be ".csv"        [string] --encoding             Character encoding
                                      [choices: "utf8", "sjis"] [default: "utf8"]
       --guest-space-id       The ID of guest space
                                       [string] [default: KINTONE_GUEST_SPACE_ID]
-      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY] -y, --yes                  Force to delete records                   [boolean]
+      --pfx-file-path        The path to the client certificate file        [string] --pfx-file-password    The password of the client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY] -y, --yes                  Force to delete records                   [boolean]